Distraction politics are design to keep us divided. They keep people outraged about issues that we will likely never agree on.

 Many will find this to be a hot take, but we need to face this reality.
 It all boils down to this: Money is power.
 Money.
 Is.
 Power.

-The national reality TV show
+The national reality TV show of distraction politics

 And politics as we know it are meant to be a distraction.